 Always follow the instructions in the owner's manual for carrying cargo or pulling a trailer.
-See page 73.

 Operation the ATV through deep or fasten-following water.

 Tires may float, causing loss of traction and loss of control, which lead to an accident or overturn.